tiendt/cs-performance-profiling-lab-codeU/README.md

 ## Objectives

-1. Classify algorithms by measuring run time for a range of problem sizes.
+1. Classify algorithms by measuring runtime for a range of problem sizes.

 ## Overview